sustrik/libdill/structured-concurrency.md

 The goal of structured concurrency is to guarantee encapsulation.
 If the `main` function calls `foo`, which in turn launches `bar` in a concurrent fashion, `main` will be guaranteed that once `foo` has finished, there will be no leftover functions still running in the background.

 What you end up with is a tree of coroutines rooted in the `main` function.
-This tree spreads out towards the smallest worker functions, and you may think of this as a generalisation of the call stack — a call tree, if you will.
+This tree spreads out towards the smallest worker functions, and you may think of this as a generalization of the call stack — a call tree, if you will.
 In it, you can walk from any particular function towards the root until you reach the `main` function:

 ![](index3.jpeg)